Twarner491/TeddyWarner.org/docs/writings/efd.md

 ### Gradient Descent (into life satisfaction)

+To practice positive self-talk, you must take care of your brain and your body.
+Follow the rule: "Whatever you do for your body, is good for your brain."

+Focusing on fun/flow, movement, sleep, and fuel can generally catalyze your gradient descent into life satisfaction.

+There's no one-size-fits-all formula for ensuring adequate amounts of all of these.
+Just follow the mantra introduced at the top of [What We Resist, Persists](#what-we-resist-persists): if you're not happy with your current balance, do the opposite of what your emotions are telling you to shift towards life satisfaction.

 I want to end with a few questions I was recently discussing with a friend:

 1. Why do you do what you do?